commontype-standard/commontype/chapter.cmap.md

           platform ID, then by platform-specific encoding ID, and then by language ID in the corresponding subtable.
-Each platform ID, platform-specific encoding ID, and language ID combination may appear only once in the
+Each platform ID, platform-specific encoding ID, and language ID combination must appear only once in the
           <a class="link" href="chapter.cmap.html" title="Chapter 5. cmap - Character to Glyph Index Mapping Table">cmap</a> table.</p><p>The offset is measured from the start of the cmap table.</p></div></div></div><div role="fragment deprecated" class="section"><div class="titlepage"><div><div><h3 class="title"><a name="cmap_cust"></a>OTF Windows NT compatibility mapping</h3></div></div></div><div role="specification" class="section"><div class="titlepage"><div><div><h4 class="title"><a name="section.6.2.1"></a>Specification</h4></div></div></div><p>If a platform ID 4 (custom), encoding ID 0-255 (OTF
           Windows NT compatibility mapping) <a class="link" href="chapter.cmap.html" title="Chapter 5. cmap - Character to Glyph Index Mapping Table">cmap</a>
           encoding is present in an CommonType font with CFF outlines,